-DOI also partners with states to manage wildlife; promote healthy forests and suppress fires; manage energy resource development (oil, gas, coal, hydro, geothermal, wind, and solar) on its lands and offshore areas; promote outdoor recreation (including hunting, fishing, bird watching, boating, hiking, and biking); and provide mapping, geological, hydrological, and biological scientific data and research for the Nation.
+The Department also partners with states to manage wildlife; promote healthy forests and suppress fires; manage energy resource development (oil, gas, coal, hydro, geothermal, wind, and solar) on its lands and offshore areas; promote outdoor recreation (including hunting, fishing, bird watching, boating, hiking, and biking); and provide mapping, geological, hydrological, and biological scientific data and research for the Nation.

-DOI's mission is carried out by approximately 70,000 dedicated and skilled employees in 2,400 locations throughout the United States.
+The Department's mission is carried out by approximately 70,000 dedicated and skilled employees in 2,400 locations throughout the United States.
 Over 280,000 volunteers annually contribute their time in support of bureau and office missions, bringing unique local knowledge to park operations, assisting in recovery from natural disasters, and participating in environmental education, among other activities.

-Achieving DOI's mission requires talented individuals who are invested in the organization's purpose and who can navigate the challenges of fulfilling the mission.
-DOI succeeds because of the talents of its employees and volunteers.
-Each of the eleven bureaus - as well as the Office of the Secretary, including the Assistant Secretary-Fish, Wildlife and Parks, Assistant Secretary - Land and Minerals Management, Assistant Secretary - Water and Science; Assistant Secretary - Indian Affairs; Assistant Secretary - Insular and International Affairs; Assistant Secretary - Policy, Management and Budget; Office of the Solicitor; and Office of the Inspector General - perform equally important work, that is critical to accomplishing the broader DOI mission.
+Achieving Interior's mission requires talented individuals who are invested in the organization's purpose and who can navigate the challenges of fulfilling the mission.
+The Department succeeds because of the talents of its employees and volunteers.
+Each of the eleven bureaus - as well as the Office of the Secretary, including the Assistant Secretary for Fish, Wildlife, and Parks; Assistant Secretary for Land and Minerals Management; Assistant Secretary for Water and Science; Assistant Secretary for Indian Affairs; Assistant Secretary for Insular and International Affairs; Assistant Secretary for Policy, Management, and Budget; Office of the Solicitor; and Office of the Inspector General - perform equally important work, that is critical to accomplishing the Department's broader mission.